zorbathut/dieselhorse_godot_framework/README.txt

 The Godot directory consists of a sequence of Godot snapshots along with custom patches.
 This will be slightly awkward to merge into your own Godot distribution if you want to.
 Sorry.
 The HDSS module is a proprietary renderer and is not provided in this codebase, which is why it's disabled (it won't even remotely build, the code isn't here.)

+The Git history of this repo is going to be highly unstable because it's based on a program that distills another Git repo down, in order, to preserve the history, but that history is obviously going to change if I add or remove files from the filter.
+Sometimes I'll do merges.
+Sometimes I'll just rebase everything.
+Have fun!

 Godot and third-party libraries are provided under its own licenses.
 Everything besides that is under the MIT license.

 May this make your life better.